xplorts/xplorts/README.md

 - A grouped multi-line chart shows a set of related lines for one split level at a time, like time series for productivity, gross value added, and hours worked for a particular industry.<br> ![Thumbnail screenshot of lines chart](docs/png/xplor_lprod_lines_thumbnail_large.png)
 - A time series components chart shows a set of stacked bars in combination with a totals line, for one split level at a time, like cumulative growth time series for gross value added, hours worked (sign reversed), and productivity for a particular industry.<br> ![Thumbnail screenshot of time series growth components chart](docs/png/xplor_lprod_tscomp_thumbnail_large.png)
 - A snapshot growth components chart shows a set of stacked bars in combination with markers showing total growth, as a function of a categorical factor, like growth for gross value added and hours worked (sign reversed) by industry, along with growth in productivity, for a selectable time period.<br> ![Thumbnail screenshot of snapshot growth components chart](docs/png/xplor_lprod_snapcomp_thumbnail_large.png)
+- A heatmap chart shows data values as a function of a categorical split variable across time.
 - Drop-down list and slider widgets provide interactive selection of a categorical split level or snapshot time period to show.
 Static screenshots are shown here, but check out the interactive sample data explorer at the link above.<br> ![Screenshot of widgets to select industry](docs/png/slideselect_industry.png) ![Screenshot of widgets to select date](docs/png/slideselect_date.png)
 - Hover tool displays data values at the cursor location.
 - Chart tools include box zoom, wheel zoom, pan, and save to file.